ssharpalla2002/ssharpalla2002/readme.md

 * 🌐 Using React Server Components and Server Actions to ship less JavaScript while delivering more value.
 * 🔐 Following the T3 stack philosophy with tRPC, Prisma, and Postgres for applications that scale well over time.
 * 🧠 Staying sharp with regular practice of data structures and algorithms every single week.
-* ⚽ Outside of work, I spend time playing football, chess, and exploring visual art when possible.
+* ⚽ Off the clock, I spend my time playing football, competing at chess, and painting.

 ---